rahul-gharat/dronahq-docs/docs/org-management/create-white-branded-mobile-apps.md

 # Create white branded mobile apps (beta)

-DronaHQ provides an automated way to create Mobile Apps for Android and iOS platforms from DronaHQ console.
+DronaHQ provides an automated way to create your own white branded Mobile Apps for Android and iOS platforms from DronaHQ console.

 :::info Please Note